-If your marriage has broken down or you are going through a divorce, you may be unsure what your rights are in relation to the family home.
-Like make many divorcing couples, the family home may be the most valuable asset in the marriage and you may be eager to ensure that your interest in the family home is protected whilst you work out how your property and finances will be divided between you and your spouse in the long-term.
+Like make many divorcing couples, the family home may be the most valuable asset in the marriage and you may be eager to ensure that your interest in the family home during divorce is protected whilst you work out how your property and finances will be divided between you and your spouse in the long-term.

 The good news is that, whether your family home is owned jointly or solely by your spouse, there are steps that you can take in the short-term to protect your interest in the family home.